The Man Who Can't Be Moved

-"The Man Who Can't Be Moved" is the second single from Irish band the Script from their debut album, The Script.
+"The Man Who Can't Be Moved" is the second single from Irish pop rock band the Script from their debut album, The Script.
 The song was released on 25 July 2008.
 The song was used heavily in the CBS show Ghost Whisperer during its fourth season.
 This song served as their radio promotional single in the United States, gaining airplay on multiple radio stations.
 On 8 June 2009, the song was released as the second official single in the United States.
 The song was chosen as one of the soundtracks for the 2009 Victoria's Secret Fashion Show.
 This song has been covered by the American a cappella group Straight No Chaser.

 Chart performance

 On 27 July 2008, the song entered the UK Singles Chart at number 30, eventually peaking at number 2, narrowly losing the top spot to Katy Perry's "I Kissed a Girl".
 On its third week on the chart, the song moved up from 72 to number 19 in New Zealand.
 On 3 November 2008, "The Man Who Can't Be Moved" debuted at number 93 on the Australia ARIA Singles Chart, eventually peaking at number 44 and being certified Gold indicating sales of 35,000.
 On the Billboard Hot 100 chart, it debuted on number 96, making it Script's second single to enter the chart after "Breakeven".
 On 19 September 2010, "The Man Who Can't Be Moved" re-entered the UK Singles Chart at number 35 following the release of second studio album, Science & Faith, which reached number 1 in the UK Albums Chart.
 It has been certified gold by the RIAA for shipment of 500,000 copies in the US.
 Although it only reached number 86 in the chart, it has received slow burning popularity in the US.
 On 15 April 2012, The Man Who Can't Be Moved re-entered the UK Singles Chart at number 18 following the cover performance by David Julien on The Voice UK.